Digital work instructions

 A digital work instruction looks like the step-by-step instruction you receive while learning how to drive a car: check if the gear is in neutral, start the engine, step on the clutch, shift to the first gear and etc. The purpose of work instructions is to enable operators to execute work in a efficient and standardized way.

-It’s important work instructions or standard operating procedures are not confused with factory processes or procedures.
+It’s important that work instructions or standard operating procedures are not confused with factory processes or procedures.
 A process is a chain of activities within your production environment.
 A procedure establishes how your operators should perform these processes and which employee is responsible for said task.
 A work instruction – SOP- describes in detail how an activity within a process (or procedure) should be performed.